frankshearar/Home/NuGet-Package-Download-Plugin.md

         * a response code indicating the outcome of the operation
         * an enumerable of package versions if the operation was successful

+9. Get service index
+    * Request direction:  plugin -> NuGet
+    * The request will contain:
+        * the package source repository location
+    * A response will contain:
+        * a response code indicating the outcome of the operation
+        * the service index if the operation was successful

-9. Handshake
+10. Handshake
      * Request direction:  NuGet <-> plugin
      * The request will contain:
          * the current plugin protocol version
          * the minimum supported plugin protocol version
      * A response will contain:
          * a response code indicating the outcome of the operation
          * the negotiated protocol version if the operation was successful.
 A failure will result in termination of the plugin.

-10. Initialize
+11. Initialize
      * Request direction:  NuGet -> plugin
      * The request will contain:
          * the NuGet client tool version